 “Children with ADHD respond well to having a structured daily schedule.
 Make sure that your child’s day has a large amount of clearly defined structured time to prevent them from making impulsive decisions that will lead to negative actions.
-Children will feel more comfortable if they know exactly what is happening during the day, and when it will happen,” Walton says.
+Children will feel more comfortable if they know exactly what is happening during the day, and when it will happen,” Williams says.

 Make sure your child is seated in the front row, close to the teacher, and not next to a window or in the back of the room where distractions abound.